 4. Start Saving For Retirement

-These days, more Canadians are going into retirement with some form of debt to shoulder, which makes it more difficult for them to truly enjoy their Golden Years.
+These days, more Canadians are going into retirement with some form of debt to shoulder, which makes it more difficult for them to truly enjoy their golden years.
 When we retire, we’ll still have the same living expenses to cover, but we won’t have the same sort of income or earning potential.
 And, it’s for this reason that planning – and saving – for your retirement is key to attaining financial freedom in the future.

 If you get a head start on saving for your retirement, you’ll allow compound interest to work in your favour, which means you’ll be in a better position to enjoy yourself when you leave the workforce.
 For example, if a 21-year old starts saving $100 a month for retirement, by the time they turn 65, they would have accumulated $253,000 for their retirement (assuming a 6% annual rate of return).
 On the other hand, if a 31-year-old is just starting to save for retirement, they would have to save $190 per month to have the same amount by age 65.

+If you invest in the stock market, it can dish out its ups and downs, but there are ways to invest in a way that benefits you the most in the long run.
+Ask at your bank or credit union to speak with an adviser.
 It’s never too late to begin saving for retirement, but the sooner you begin, the better off you’ll be.
 You can use this handy retirement calculator to help you start planning.

 5. Do Your Research and Think Twice Before Making a Major Financial Decision